Choominator/pushd/README.md

 The following is a list of changes that I intend to make in the future:

-* Split the registration from the notification requests;
 * Add support for all the notification types specified at the [Sending Notification Requests to APNs](https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/sending_notification_requests_to_apns) documentation page;
 * Add the ability to notify multiple device groups uniquely with a single request;
 * Add support for token-based authentication;